Nootropic profile

 Pterostilbene is a naturally occurring polyphenol closely related to resveratrol but with significantly better bioavailability.
 Found primarily in blueberries, it is a potent antioxidant and anti-inflammatory compound that supports brain health, memory, and cognitive longevity through multiple neuroprotective mechanisms.

-The key benefits of Pterostilbene include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.
+The main benefits people report from Pterostilbene are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.